FreightWaves: February Market Trends Update

 We see an increase in trucking hires.
 Looking at the Logistics Managers Index for Capacity (LMI.TPCP), we see the survey moving above 50, indicating the supply bottleneck is loosening.
 We’ll continue to monitor this as demand ramps up.

 Brokers and carriers are starting to price more aggressively in anticipation of volume continuing to decrease.
 This should be top of mind for anyone negotiating freight RFPs or contracted lanes with brokers.
 If you don’t factor in a discount, you may lose out to competition.

 Our Recommendation: Stay Warm and Move Freight Contracts

 Over the next month, staying in warm areas of the country should pay off for shippers and carriers.
 L.A. will continue to have freight pour in ahead of tariffs, and the area should see decreased rejection rates when carriers move there to avoid the Midwestern tundra.
 Carriers who can safely bear the cold should be ready to move to the Midwest as the thawing begins to assist shippers with backlogged inventory.

 Shippers should continue to move inventory ahead of increased pricing due to seasonality, geared to start in March and really take off in May/June.
 Demand spikes may be moving from the West Coast to the East Coast, so consider moving freight from Savannah, New York, etc. to get ahead of potential increased volume from Europe due to pending tariffs.

 Carriers – Interested in a hassle-free experience, detention pay, quick payments, and unique offerings such as Request-A-Load?
-Learn more or call us at 206-202-5645.
+Learn more on Fleet Cards or call us at 206-202-5645.